Genre Fiction: Contemporary romance

 Every cliché you heard about romance novels is reproduced in this collection.
 Sometimes, the writing left much to be desired as it was reminiscent of Mills and Boon romance novels.

-Page numbers 944 on Okadabooks.
+Number of pages 944 on Okadabooks.

 Publisher Love Press Africa.